Is Knitting or Crochet Easier?

 What is Crochet?

-Crochet hooks come in many different sizes, and the size, or “thickness”, you need to choose will depend on the yarn you are using and the project you’re working on.
+Crochet hooks come in many different sizes, and the size, or “thickness”, you need to choose will depend on the yarn you are using and the crochet project you’re working on.

 Why Is Crochet Easier Than Knitting?